britneydang/HandsonProject-Covid19/README.md

 Solution Architect:
 - I will use the HTTP Connector within the ADF to get the COVID-19 data (data set #1) and (as a second connector) keep the Population data (data set #2) in an Azure storage account and ingest from there.
 - Both data sets will be ingested into the Azure Data Lake Storage Gen2.
-- I will use ADF to transform data.
-I will use a few different tools for the transformation: Data Flows (transformation tool) within Data Factory.
-For HDInsight, Azure DataBricks, Data Factory will be used as orchestration tool.
+- I will Data Flows (transformation tool) within Data Factory.
 - All transformed data will be moved to Azure Data Lake Storage Gen2 for Machine Learning use.
 - I also push the subset of the required data to the SQL database so it can be used for reporting.
 - Visualization report such as PowerBI can be built from this data.